AndyH24/group4repo/scenarios/south-sudan.md

 3. How the African Union, neighboring countries (Uganda, Ethiopia, Kenya), and external powers (U.S., China) influence peacekeeping prospects.
 4. The real-world example of UNMISS (United Nations Mission in South Sudan) and lessons learned for peacekeeper deployment and effectiveness.

-Key Challenge for Players: Can a peacekeeping mission stabilize the situation enough to foster peace agreements and democratic governance, despite ongoing violence and discord among factions?
+Key Consideration for Players: Can a peacekeeping mission stabilize the situation enough to foster peace agreements and democratic governance, despite ongoing violence and discord among factions?

+Prompt: Write a recommendation below on whether this conflict has the ability to have a UN Peace Keeping Mission.